modelflows/modelflowsapp/tutorial.md

 ![Figure text](https://github.com/modelflows/modelflowsapp/blob/master/assets/img/modelflowsappscheme.png?raw=true)

 The first part of the following tutorial explains step by step how to "install" and start-up ModelFLOWs-app.
-The second part of the tutorial is aimed at unexperienced users, since it explains how each module works.

 **Download and set-up guide**